LebJe/LFSPointers/README.md

 .all
 ```

-That function returns an array of `LFSPointers`.
+That function returns an array of `LFSPointer`s.

 #### Writing Pointers
 After you generate a pointer, write it to a file using: